 to our Guillaume although this is not confirmed.
 The document in question refers to 'Lenormant' but there were

 at least two other people who were referred to as LeNormand (Fosse or

 Labriere) in some colonial Illinois documents from this timeframe.
 However, it is interesting that a man by the name of Destrumelle is mentioned in this

 document because he was also witness to the Lemoine-Latrielle document

 in 1723.
 Also, this document indicates that Lenormand is a "master

 of the bateaux of the Royal Indies" which is also indicated on the 1723

 Fort Chartres document which lists Guillaume as "Guillaume Lemoine dit

-Also in 1726, we find Guillaume LeMoyne dit LeNormand, his wife and one infant listed on the 1726 Census of Pointe Coupée - Page 24.
+Also in 1726, we find Guillaume LeMoyne dit LeNormand, his wife and one infant listed on the 1726 Census of New Orleans living on Rue Royalle - Page 30.
 (Note: Which infant is this?
 Is this Marie Jeanne?
 Louis?
 Another child?)

 Assuming that the 1726 Illinois document listed above is, indeed, referring to Guillaume Lemoine, it would seem to confirm that Guillaume was traveling back and